 I get it.
 California can be an overwhelmingly large state and it’s hard to know where to start in terms of travel planning.

 In my humble opinion, the best way to see the state is by driving through it.
-The classic Highway 1 San Francisco to Los Angeles road trip itinerary is one option for those who have less time or who just really want to see pretty coastal scenery (completely understandable).
+The classic Highway 1 road trip itinerary is one option for those who have less time or who just really want to see pretty coastal scenery (completely understandable).
 Though to get a better understanding of California and its sheer natural diversity, it’s essential to venture away from the coast.

 First, let’s discuss some logistics to make sure you make the most of your trip through the Golden State.